harrow-css/2023-multithreading/getting-started.md

 ## Introduction

 To make multithreading work, we need multiple threads 🙄.
 So if you have a strong interest in something CS-related, please run a thread!!
-It's a great chance to share what you love with other people, and will of course be worth bytes (the exact reward scheme is under discussion).
-We need as many talented people helping out as possible!
+It's a great chance to share what you love with other people, and we need as many talented people helping out as possible!
+It will also earn you 5 bytes (40 bits).

-It's easy to get started:
+To get started:
-1. Send an abstract to [Vincent](mailto:19songy@harrowschool.org.uk) by **Aug 28, 2023** (or make a pull request here)
+1. Send a _thread abstract_ (see below) to [Vincent](mailto:19songy@harrowschool.org.uk) by **Dec 03, 2023**
 2. We'll give you some feedback and ideas
-3. Come up with your thread proposal (including session structure and syllabus) by **Sep 4, 2023**
+3. Come up with your _thread proposal_ (see below; includes session structure and syllabus) by **Dec 08, 2023**
-4. We'll include your thread when announcing multithreading at the start of term
+4. We'll include your thread when announcing multithreading at the start of Spring Term

-For what an abstract or a thread proposal should look like, you may refer to the [CP Thread](cp/README.md).
-We also made a [thread proposal template](thread-proposal-template.md) to help you get started.
+For what a _thread abstract_ and a _thread proposal_ should look like, refer to the [AI Thread](ai/README.md).
+We also made a [thread proposal template](thread-proposal-template.md) to help you get started!

 ## Important Dates

-- **Abstract Deadline: Aug 28, 2023**
+- **Abstract Deadline: Dec 03, 2023**
-- **Thread Proposal Deadline: Sep 4, 2023**
+- **Thread Proposal Deadline: Dec 08, 2023**

 ## Thread Criteria